aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 @param rotation_capability_sig_bytes is the signature by the account owner's key on <code><a href="account.md#0x1_account_RotationCapabilityOfferProofChallengeV2">RotationCapabilityOfferProofChallengeV2</a></code>.
 @param account_scheme is the scheme of the account (ed25519 or multi_ed25519).
 @param account_public_key_bytes is the public key of the account owner.
-@param recipient_address is the address of the recipient of the rotation capability - note that if there's an existing
-@param recipient_address in the account owner's <code>RotationCapabilityOffer</code>, calling this function will replace the previous <code>recipient_address</code> upon successful verification (the previous recipient will no longer have access to the account owner's rotation capability).
+@param recipient_address is the address of the recipient of the rotation capability - note that if there's an existing rotation capability offer, calling this function will replace the previous <code>recipient_address</code> upon successful verification.

 <pre><code><b>public</b> entry <b>fun</b> <a href="account.md#0x1_account_offer_rotation_capability">offer_rotation_capability</a>(<a href="account.md#0x1_account">account</a>: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, rotation_capability_sig_bytes: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;, account_scheme: u8, account_public_key_bytes: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;, recipient_address: <b>address</b>)